alberto56/dcycleblog/_posts/2019-04-01-infinite-redirect.md

 ---
 layout: post
-title: Sometimes you really want an infinite redirect: how to create one with mod_rewrite
+title:  "Sometimes you really want an infinite redirect: how to create one with mod_rewrite"
-author: admin
-id: 2019-04-01
 date:   2019-04-01
 tags:
   - snippet
+id: 2019-04-01
-permalink: /blog/2019-04-01/infinite-redirect-mod-rewrite/
+permalink: /blog/2019-04-01/simulate-infinite-redirect/
 redirect_from:
   - /blog/2019-04-01/
 ---